Sign up for North Korea Sanctions e-mail updates.

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

-Executive Orders, Statutes, Rules and Regulations Relating to the Balkans
+Executive Orders, Statutes, Rules and Regulations Relating to North Korea

 The North Korea sanctions program represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of executive orders issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
 These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.
 In addition to all of these authorites, OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to the North Korea.